ncsa/Swift-T-Variant-Calling/README.md

 **`PICARDJAR`; `GATKJAR`** Full path of the appropriate jar file

+**`JAVA_MAX_HEAP_SIZE`** Memory area to store all java objects.
+This should be tuned in relevance to the speed and frequency at which garbage collection should occur.
+With larger input size, larger heap is needed.

 ### Running the Pipeline

 #### Requesting Resources from the Job Scheduler